-COMP2003 Relational Database 42.0 Hours
+COMP2003 Relational Databases 42.0 Hours

-In this course, the student is introduced to the process of planning, creating and managing a relational database using Structured Query Language (SQL) statements.
-The emphasis of this course is data manipulation and extraction.
+Relational databases are the most common method of organization information.
+In this course, the student is introduced to the process of designing, creating and managing a relational database using Structured Query Language (SQL) statements.
+Methods of data insertion, manipulation and extraction are emphasized.